Sambalic languages: Demographics

 The largest Sambalic languages are Sambal, Bolinao, and Botolan with approximately 200,000, 105,000 and 72,000 speakers, respectively, based on the 2007 population statistics from the National Statistical Coordination Board (NSCB).
 These figures are the combined population of the municipalities where the language is spoken.

 For the Sambali or Sambal ethnolinguistic subgrouping, the estimated number of speakers is based on the total population of Santa Cruz, Candelaria, Masinloc, Palauig, and Iba municipalities of Zambales.
 For the Sambal Bolinao subgrouping, a projected number of speakers is taken from the combined populations of Anda and Bolinao municipalities of Pangasinan.
 The Sambal Botolan subgroup, on the other hand, takes the aggregated population of Botolan and Cabangan municipalities.
 The rest are smaller languages spoken almost exclusively within various Aeta communities.
 In total, there are approximately 390,000 speakers of Sambalic languages.
 Speakers can also be found in other towns of Zambales not mentioned above: Olongapo City, Bataan, Tarlac, and Metro Manila.

-An estimated 6000 speakers can also be found in Panitian, Quezon, Palawan and Puerto Princesa City.
+An estimated 6000 speakers can also be found in Panitian, Quezon, Palawan and Puerto Princesa City, and smaller ones in Mindanao, mainly in urban areas like Davao City, General Santos and Cagayan de Oro, and regions like Soccsksargen and Northern Mindanao.
 The language is also spoken by many Filipino immigrants in the U.S. and Canada.